-Pflueger "contract" wood boxes
+Pflueger "contract" fishing lure wood boxes

 Here are eight contract boxes, wood and cardboard in which one would expect to find Pflueger minnows.
 In the wood boxes, you should expect to find a minnow with small cups and see-thru hardware hook hangers.
 The cardboard box would have a minnow with NeverFail hardware.